Still room: Renaissance use

+During this period, medicines were increasingly purchased, not home-made.

 Later uses

 In later years, as physicians and apothecaries became more widely spread and the products of the still room became commercially available, the still room increasingly became an adjunct of the kitchen.
-The use of the still room devolved to making only jams, jellies, and home-brewed beverages, and it became a store room for perishables such as cakes.
-The still room was staffed by the housekeeper or cook, then later by the still room maid.
+The use of the still room gradually diminished to making only preserves, jellies, and home-brewed beverages, and it became a store room for perishables such as cakes.

+The stillroom was used to make preserves including pickled eggs and vegetables, fermented vegetables and vinegars, dried foods, dried herbs and flowers, spice preparations, canned vegetables and chutneys, marmalades, and jams; beverages, such as tea, bottled drinks, and beer; and perfumes, candles, and home remedies.
+It was also used to prepare afternoon tea; not just the beverages, but sandwiches and cakes.
+The good china for tea was therefore also kept there.

+The still room was staffed by the housekeeper or cook, then later by the still room maid, who also served afternoon tea.

+As an annex to public commercial kitchens

 If beverages were not dispensed from food service counters, then the design of commercial kitchens in hotels and restaurants traditionally included a still room where tea, coffee and other beverages were prepared and dispensed.
 These would be located immediately adjacent to hotel lounges.
 Central in the still room would be a gas or electric water boiler and separate coffee brewers.
 Crockery, tea pots and coffee pots would also be stored here.
-Popular British manufacturers of commercial water boilers included Jacksons and Stotts of Oldham.
-Another famous British manufacturer of high efficiency beverage water boilers was W.M.Still Ltd whose boilers would be found in still rooms, but their product was named after its proprietor and not after the word still room.